Hunam6/hunam-website/README.md

 If you don't already have an account, then [create a Cloudflare account here](https://dash.cloudflare.com/sign-up/pages).
 Next go to your dashboard and follow the [Cloudflare Pages deployment guide](https://developers.cloudflare.com/pages/framework-guides/deploy-anything/).

-Within the projects "Settings" for "Build and deployments", the "Build command" should be `pnpm build`, and the "Build output directory" should be set to `dist`.
+Within the projects "Settings" for "Build and deployments", the "Build command" should be `bun build`, and the "Build output directory" should be set to `dist`.

 ### Function Invocation Routes

-Cloudflare Page's [function-invocation-routes config](https://developers.cloudflare.com/pages/platform/functions/function-invocation-routes/) can be used to include, or exclude, certain paths to be used by the worker functions.
+Cloudflare Page's [function-invocation-routes config](https://developers.cloudflare.com/pages/platform/functions/routing/#functions-invocation-routes) can be used to include, or exclude, certain paths to be used by the worker functions.
 Having a `_routes.json` file gives developers more granular control over when your Function is invoked.
 This is useful to determine if a page response should be Server-Side Rendered (SSR) or if the response should use a static-site generated (SSG) `index.html` file.

 By default, the Cloudflare pages adaptor _does not_ include a `public/_routes.json` config, but rather it is auto-generated from the build by the Cloudflare adaptor.
 An example of an auto-generate `dist/_routes.json` would be: